Marvel Zombies 2: Plot

 Forty years after leaving Earth, the cosmic-powered zombies have systematically devoured all other life in their universe, as well as infected the Titan Thanos, the mutant Phoenix, Shi'ar warrior Gladiator and former Herald of Galactus, Firelord, with the zombie plague.
 They then decide to return to Earth and rebuild the interdimensional portal that Magneto destroyed forty years ago, in hope of finding more food.
 On their way to Earth, they encounter Ego the Living Planet.
-Surprised that there is a living planet, the zombies don't hesitate to devour him.
+Surprised that there is a living planet, the zombies do not hesitate to devour him.

 On Earth, an elderly Black Panther rules the surviving humans in New Wakanda, but he is in a power struggle with the new generation of Acolytes, a team of mutant supervillains who praised Magneto, and their leader, Malcolm Cortez, the disillusioned son of Fabian Cortez, an old friend of T'Challa.
 An Acolyte assassin attacks the Panther in his sleep and nearly disembowels him, but the Panther is saved from death by the Wasp – who remains a zombie but who is now cured of her hunger – when she deliberately infects him in order to 'save' him.
 After devouring the assassin, the two struggle with how to manage their hunger, while the cosmic zombies continue their approach to Earth.
 During their interstellar travel back to Earth, Spider-Man and Luke Cage gradually lose their hunger and begin to act rationally once again.
 Giant Man wishes to start a "breeding program" to create more human food.
-A battle ensues because of Spider-Man and Luke Cage's new insight, knowing what they have done is wrong now that their hunger has subsided enough to allow them to think rationally.
+A battle ensues because of Spider-Man and Cage's new insight, knowing what they have done is wrong now that their hunger has subsided enough to allow them to think rationally.

 The humans erect an impenetrable barrier, with most of the cosmic-powered zombies outside trying to find a way in.
 Inside the barrier, Spider-Man and Luke Cage help kill Gladiator.
-Because of that, the humans gain trust in the two and repair their injuries sustained in the fight against gladiator (Spider-Man's ripped torso and Luke Cage's cybernetic lower half of body).
+Because of that, the humans gain trust in the two and repair their injuries sustained in the fight against Gladiator (Spider-Man's ripped torso and Cage's cybernetic lower half of body).
 Spider-Man then reveals that the other zombies seek the dimensional teleporter, which is said to be stored in the base.
 Knowing that the zombies will not depart without the device, the heroes prepare for the next battle.
-In doing so, Reynolds reveals that he had uncovered Colonel America's partially functioning brain and had spliced it into the body of T'Challa's deceased and zombified son, T'Channa, creating a delusional, non-hungry Colonel America.
+In doing so, Reynolds, one of the remaining Acolytes, reveals that he had uncovered Colonel America's partially functioning brain and had spliced it into the body of T'Challa's deceased and zombified son, T'Channa, creating a delusional, non-hungry Colonel America.
 An enraged Black Panther attacks Reynolds for this, but soon relents upon seeing his edge into violence, though he refuses to forgive Reynolds for this transgression.